eclipse-openj9/openj9-docs/docs/xxflightrecorder.md

 If JFR is enabled in the VM with the `-XX:+FlightRecorder` option, then you can trigger profile and diagnostic recording with the [`jcmd`](https://eclipse.dev/openj9/docs/tool_jcmd/) tool.
 Recording does not start automatically, it must be triggered.

-To start a recording, specify the following command:
+To start a recording, specify the following `jcmd` option command:

 ```
 jcmd <vmid | display name | 0> JFR.start [filename=<file_name_with_path>] [duration=<time_with_unit_of_time>]